-Board response and corresponding plan page numbers (s): 3, 4, 7, 15, 18, 26-28, 39, 55, 66-67, and 76.
+Board response and corresponding plan page numbers (s): 9, 10, 32, 34, 35, 40, 45, 51, 74, 75, 93, and 94.

-Texoma works with more multiple area employers, area economic developers, and community colleges on a regular basis to align secondary and post-secondary training to meet the needs of employers.
-In all cases, the curriculum is designed by the employers and is transferable to create a career pathway.
+Texoma works with multiple area employers, area economic developers, and community colleges on a regular basis to align secondary and post-secondary training to meet the needs of employers.
+In the case of the Manufacturing Level I and II program in five local area schools, the curriculum is designed by the employers and is transferable to create a career pathway.
 Local employers have agreed to give hiring priority to those who complete these programs.
 Manufacturers and economic developers contribute funds for tuition, tools and supplies as they agree that no student will be turned away due to lack of funds for these programs.
 Manufacturers and economic developers also continue to assist schools with the purchase of books and equipment.
-We have raised over \$1 million dollars to support tuition and equip a new lab at Grayson College with state-of-the art machinery.
+We have raised over \$1 million dollars to support tuition and equip a new lab at Grayson College with state-of-the art machinery to support this program.

 Workforce has worked with multiple community partners to align literacy and adult education.
 Manufacturing company tours have been set up for teachers and counselors which helped to accomplish our goal of aligning business and education.
+Plans are underway to again support these types of tours as manufacturing companies allow visitors to their facilities upon easement of COVID restrictions.